Dennis Price: Film career

 Price's first film role was in A Canterbury Tale (1944).
 He impressed Gainsborough Pictures, which put him under contract.
 According to Brian MacFarlane, Price was "mercilessly used by Gainsborough [Pictures] in one unsuitable role after another" in this period.

 He was given a support role in A Place of One's Own (1945) starring James Mason.
 British National borrowed him for The Echo Murders (1946), a Sexton Blake film; he was then fourth-billed as the villain in a Gainsborough melodrama, Caravan (1946) with Stewart Granger and Jean Kent, playing the type of villainous part that had made James Mason a star (and that Mason was no longer interested in playing).
 It was a huge success.

 Price was a villain again in Gainsborough's The Magic Bow (1946) with Granger and Kent.
 Two Cities Films used him in one of its melodramas, Hungry Hill (1947).
 Gainsborough used him in villainous roles in Dear Murderer, Holiday Camp, Jassy and Master of Bankdam (all 1947).

-He made two for Bernard Knowles, supporting Margaret Lockwood in The White Unicorn and a comedy, Easy Money (both 1948).
+He made two films for Bernard Knowles, supporting Margaret Lockwood in The White Unicorn and a comedy, Easy Money (both 1948).
 He followed this with a thriller, Snowbound, and a crime melodrama Good-Time Girl (both 1948).
 In 1948, British exhibitors voted Price the tenth-most popular British actor at the box office.

 Stardom

 He was promoted to starring roles.
 He was given the title role in The Bad Lord Byron (1949); this was a huge flop at the box-office, and helped kill off the Gainsborough melodrama.
-Much more successful, both at the box-office and among critics was Kind Hearts and Coronets (1949), for Ealing Films; he played the suave serial murderer Louis Mazzini with Alec Guinness playing his eight relatives.
+Much more successful, both at the box-office and among critics, was Kind Hearts and Coronets (1949), for Ealing Films; he played the suave serial murderer Louis Mazzini with Alec Guinness playing his eight relatives.

 Price was in a wartime drama, The Lost People (1949).
 In the same year, he was a guest judge on a BBC radio broadcast of the Piddingtons show.
 His role was to represent the eyes of listeners as the Piddingtons performed their telepathy act in the Piccadilly studios, and in the Tower of London.
 He was ensuring that no cheating was going on and overseeing the telepathy tests as a witness.

 He was loaned to Associated British Picture Corporation (ABPC) to make two films: the musical The Dancing Years (1950), a sizeable hit; and the thriller Murder Without Crime (1950), was less successful.

 Back at Rank, Price was a villain in The Adventurers, and was borrowed by 20th Century Fox for I'll Never Forget You (both 1951).

 He played the lead in Lady Godiva Rides Again (1951), and after a cameo in The Magic Box (1951) he had top billing in a comedy, Song of Paris (1952).